Criticism of Judaism

-Early criticism of Judaism and its texts, laws, and practices originated in inter-faith polemics between Christianity and Judaism.
+Early criticism of Judaism and its texts, laws, and practices have been recorded since the Hellenistic era, such as by Hecataeus of Abdera.
+Criticism persisted into the Roman era from both pagans (notably by Apion and Tacitus) and by members of the emerging faith of Christianity.
 Important disputations in the Middle Ages gave rise to widely publicized criticisms.
 Modern criticisms also reflect the inter-branch Jewish schisms between Orthodox Judaism, Conservative Judaism, and Reform Judaism.

+Various elements of the religion have been criticized, from Judaism's understanding and description of the nature of God, to the status of the Jews as a "chosen people", to the moral precepts of core religious texts, to critiques of specific Jewish practices such as Kashrut or circumcision.
+Polemics against Judaism are a significant component of Paul the Apostle's early Christian writings, and are also a part of the Islamic theological tradition.

 Doctrines and precepts

 Personal God

 Baruch Spinoza, Mordecai Kaplan, and prominent atheists have criticized Judaism because its theology and religious texts describe a personal God who has conversations with important figures (Moses, Abraham, etc.) and forms relationships and covenants with the Hebrew people.
 Spinoza and Kaplan instead believed God is abstract, impersonal, a force of nature, or composes the universe itself.
 Theologian and philosopher Franz Rosenzweig suggested that the two viewpoints are both valid and are complementary within Judaism.

 Chosen people

 Most branches of Judaism consider Jews to be the "chosen people," in the sense that they have a special role to "preserve God's revelations" or to "affirm our common humanity."
 This attitude is reflected, for example, in the policy statement of Reform Judaism, which holds that Jews have a responsibility to "cooperate with all men in the establishment of the kingdom of God, of universal brotherhood, justice, truth, and peace on earth."
 Some secular and critics affiliated with other religions claim the concept implies favoritism or racial superiority, as have some Jewish critics, such as Baruch Spinoza.

 Some Jews find the concept of "chosenness" problematic or outdated, and such concerns led to the formation of Reconstructionist Judaism, whose founder, Mordecai Kaplan, rejected the concept of the Jews as the chosen people and decried it as being ethnocentric.